 Is anybody else tired of YouTube Kids?
 I mean, I think it was a great concept.
 Kids watch kid’s videos in a safe space.
 But then that ‘safe space’ isn’t so safe when it comes to YouTube.

 Time and time again we’ve heard the horror of our children possibly seeing terrible things that have been hidden in the innocent videos in Youtube Kids.

 We can’t get rid of technology, but we can try better to make it that true safe space for our children.
 To do this, I’ve put together a list of quality video streaming apps for kids that guarantee you’ll have more control.

-These apps differ from YouTube Kids because these options are completely controlled by their makers.
-Whereas, YT Kids is only slowly moderated, and anyone can upload videos to their own discretion.
+Whereas YT Kids is only slowly moderated, and anyone can upload videos to their own discretion.
 By this time we can tell that not everyone has the same intentions.

 5 of the Best Streaming Apps for Kids

-I recently found JellyTelly and let me tell you I am so excited about it.
-JellyTelly is a true Christian streaming app for kids so I know that there’s nothing I have to worry about here.
+Minno is a true Christian streaming app for kids so I know that there’s nothing I have to worry about here.
 Everything from The Last Chance Detectives to Bible Man and Veggie Tales- you’ll find it here on Minno.

 Doing this allows you to set an age group per certain accounts and you can also set a PIN for any movie or show that lays outside of your set controls.

 As with Amazon Prime, and every other Amazon product, this one does not disappoint.
 Not only does Amazon Freetime Kids offer kid-friendly movies and shows, it also offers books, games, and more.

 Get a FREE month of Amazon Freetime.

-PBS has been a huge part of our family.
+PBS Kids PBS has been a huge part of our family.
 Since we don’t have cable, we use an antenna to catch all of our local channels including PBS.
 I love that everything that comes on this station is a learning opportunity.
 The PBS Kids app is no different, you can even save your child’s favorite shows, and there’s nothing to worry about because PBS is truly so family friendly.
-Unless you’re like me and absoolutely loathe Caillou.
+Unless you’re like me and absolutely loathe Caillou.

 Now that I’ve found a few quality streaming apps for kids, I’ve got to figure out how to use this to my advantage.
 Limiting streaming and tech time, increasing educational material, pushing for more content that will benefit my children.